 A Comprehensive Guide to Generator Safety

 As the winds of hurricane season start blowing in the southeastern U.S., many businesses often rely on generators to keep operations running smoothly.
 However, mishandling these essential pieces of equipment can lead to fire, damage to electrical equipment and potentially life-threatening accidents.
+By following these generator safety tips, you can protect your employees, reduce the risk of accidents, and ensure a safe working environment.

 The dangers of generator misuse